mtahir19/Deep-Learning-prediction-of-COVID-19/README.md

 - Indeed the best score is from my simple Convolutional Neural Network (CNN) model-1.

+In our example, Recall would be a better metric because we don’t want to accidentally discharge an infected person and let them mix with the healthy population thereby spreading the contagious virus.
+Now you can understand why accuracy was a bad metric for our model.

 A care has to be taken for FN because we can't afford this situation to predict wrong.
 Recall is important in medical cases where it doesn’t matter whether we raise a false alarm but the actual positive cases should not go undetected!
 FN is calculated as FN/FN+TP, where FN is the number of false negatives and TP is the number of true positives (FN+TP being the total number of positives).